PARENTING DURING COVID-19 PANDEMIC

 When we strengthen parents, we strengthen families.
 When we strengthen families, we strengthen communities.
 When we strengthen communities, we strengthen our world.Beth Spong, COO Treehouse Foundation, An intergenerational community for foster youth

 I know it is going to be a long road to travel, but today was already so much better than all the days before.
-Being understood is sometimes all it needs to start the healing!
-And my internal change has shifted my whole family dynamic, to more understanding, care and tenderness.
+Being understood is sometimes all I need to take on another day’s challenges!
+And the internal changes shift my whole family dynamic, to one of more understanding, care and tenderness.

 As a dad, I want to be there for my kids, but it’s really hard.
 When I feel stressed I’m not there for them like I want to be.
 I never thought I’d want to talk to other men but what a relief!
 I can talk about what I’m feeling and they get it.
 I always leave feeling better after talking in group.